 Most couples can't claim a hurricane as an excuse for not planning.
 Even if parents try, it's tough to come up with an actual figure for what they'll spend on each new baby.
 In 2006, The U.S. Department of Agriculture reported that raising a child from birth through age 17 costs the typical middle-income, two-child family $197,700.

 Diapers and day care are just the beginning.
 Expectant parents also must budget for life insurance - the foundation of any financial plan.
 And they should think about saving for their child's college tuition, without compromising retirement savings.
 Phew.
 Now, that's a lot to consider.

 But take a deep breath.
 A few smart steps can get your finances in order and let you concentrate on your little one.

-Long before the due date, take a good look at how your baby will affect everyday living expenses.
+A trial run Long before the due date, take a good look at how your baby will affect everyday living expenses.
 If you and your mate are unfamiliar with the price of day gowns and diapers, stroll through a baby store or two - and take notes.